mikerandrup/ShaderlabBuilder/README.md

 }
 ```

+### Future Plans

+1. Add Universal Rendering Pipeline shader capability.
+This would be done by creating a second .htm template and config, and could simply reuse all the other template-engine code.

+### Known Limitations

+1. Only supports shaders for the Built-In Rendering Pipeline.
+2. The output may contain extra line breaks to remove in your shader IDE later.
+3. The template HTML could become hard to read if too much complexity is added.

 ### Contributing
 We welcome contributions from the community!
 If you'd like to contribute to the Unity Shader Property Generator, please follow these steps: